Welcome and thanks for visiting...

 In my sophomore year, Glenn Bassett took over as UCLA’s varsity men’s tennis coach when J.D.
 Morgan was promoted to athletic director.

-Coach Bassett was bullish on practice, practice, practice, and more practice.
-A style he gleaned from UCLA legendary men’s varsity basketball coach, Johnny Wooden.
+Coach Bassett was bullish on practice, practice, practice, and more practice—a style he gleaned from UCLA's legendary men’s varsity basketball coach, Johnny Wooden.

 Like Coach Wooden, Coach Bassett emphasized the process: practice hard and let the competition take care of itself.
-He would run intensive drills and have us play points for two and a half hours and then make us run two miles.
+He would run intensive drills, have us play points for two and a half hours, and then make us run two miles.
 Every day.

 Coach Bassett’s style was to find one thing in each player he could cultivate.
 He thought my volley was my biggest asset.
 “You never miss a volley,” he’d say, making me aware that he was watching and inspiring me to never miss another volley.